new-lantern/frontend-challenge/README.md

 ## Background

 The New Lantern PACS consists of several components working together to provide a seamless workflow for Radiologists reading and dictating cases.
-For this challenge, there is a simplified frontend with three distinct pages: a dashboard, a worklist, and a reporter.
+For this challenge, there is a simplified frontend with three distinct pages: a homepage, a worklist, and a reporter.

-- The **Dashboard** is the landing page for the New Lantern PACS.
+- The **Home** page is the landing page for the New Lantern PACS.
 - The **Worklist** is where Radiologists can view and manage their cases.
 - The **Reporter** is where Radiologists can dictate their cases.